 SF4 Boxplots showing the distribution of pore characteristic values (size normalized by surface area) by species. a) porosity, b) average pore size, c) pore density.
 Grey bars indicate morphotype as described in Be, 1960.

 SF5.
-Back-chamber porosity (a), pore (b), and pore (c) measurements of cultured foraminifera.
+Back-chamber porosity (a), pore density (b), and pore size (c) measurements of cultured foraminifera.
 Numbers on the x-axis refer to chamber number, with “F” being the terminal chamber.
 The colored bars represent the range of values occupied by each of the treatment groups; orange is the high temperature group, green is the medium temperature group, blue is the low temperature group.

 SF6.
-Average values Distribution of size-normalized porosity (%) values in each locality by species, arranged by .
+Average values Distribution of size-normalized porosity (%) values in each locality by species, arranged by SST at location of core top.